treolabs/treopim/docs/en/faq/product-management.md

 A product family determines the type of product by assigning a product family to automatically determining which attributes should be used to describe a product, because the product family must be entered as a mandatory field when creating each individual product.
 A product can only be from one product family.

-Categories are important for a classification of the products, because thanks to the categorization your products are also found by customers, e.g. in an online shop.
+Categories are important for a grouping of the products, because thanks to the categorization your products are also found by customers, e.g. in an online shop.
 Categories are important for the marketing of the products, so a product can be assigned to several categories in order to be found more easily.